 Published: 23 June 2025

 Iran’s Jewish community has survived by distancing itself from Israel.
-Yet with the country now at war, their situation is even more precarious.
+With the country at war, their situation became even more precarious.

-On Sunday Iran hanged a man accused of spying for Israel, and several others have been arrested since Israel begin attacking Iran's nuclear facilities.
+On Sunday, Iran hanged a man accused of spying for Israel, and several others have been arrested since Israel began attacking Iran's nuclear facilities.

 The US-based Anti-Defamation League (ADL) is urging Jewish leaders world-wide to begin planning safe and strategic exit routes for Iranian Jews who wish to leave, warning that time may be running out.